Professor Scott R. White: In memoriam

 White’s group also explored the use of mechanophores – materials that change properties under mechanical stress – to develop polymers and coatings that change colors to indicate damage, strain, cracks or scratches.
 Most recently, the group developed a polymer-curing process for manufacturing strong, lightweight parts for airplanes or vehicles using tens of millions of times less energy.

 White was born in Kansas City, Mo., grew up in Harrisonville, Mo., and after high school graduation, attended the Missouri Institute of Science and Technology to obtain his B.S. in mechanical engineering.
-He obtained his M.S. in mechanical engineering from the University of Washington, and his Ph.D. in engineering mechanics at the Pennsylvania State University in 1990, joining the faculty at Illinois the same year.
+He obtained his M.S. in mechanical engineering from Washington University in St. Louis, and his Ph.D. in engineering mechanics at the Pennsylvania State University in 1990, joining the faculty at Illinois the same year.
 He held more than 40 patents and co-founded two startup companies.
 He received widespread recognition for his work, including a Humboldt Research Award in 2013, the American Society for Composites Outstanding Research Award in 2014, and Scientific American magazine's “SciAm 50” award in 2007.
 He also received multiple teaching and mentorship awards for his work with students and was the Donald B. Willett Professor in Aerospace Engineering at U of I.

 “Scott was a visionary researcher in the area of composite materials and was instrumental in creating the field of self-healing materials,” said Philippe Geubelle, Bliss professor and head of the Department of Aerospace Engineering at U of I. “He was an influential mentor, teacher, and friend for the many students and faculty he worked with.
 Through his own example of hard work and determination, he was able to inspire us to set the bar higher, look for the next big discovery, or run that extra mile.”